 Could Sterling and I burn through our savings over the next year and be left with nothing in the bank?
 It’s possible.

-But what’s the risk of not taking this chance?
+But what’s the risk of not

 I have an in-demand skillset and a security clearance, so I could go out and find another job.
 But from where I’m standing, that is the biggest risk I could take.